 The paperwork involved in emigrating is massive and it can be difficult to navigate without help.
 If you don’t submit everything that is needed, you could delay things by being asked to provide more information.
 Or worse still, you may find your skills assessment is rejected because, perhaps, you chose the wrong occupation to apply for.
 The Australian immigration process can be a long-winded one, and you really don’t want to cause delays to your Australian visa by not getting the right information together at the right time.

 This is your dream.
 Personally, I feel like it is too important to skimp on the most important aspect of your move.
 If you don’t get your visa, your dream is over.
-Delays could cause all kinds of issues depending on your circumstances – it could mean you lose a job offer, or it could set back your house sale, or a medical issue could arise out of the blue that means you are no longer eligible to move or delays could stop your move altogether if your occupation gets taken off the list.
+Delays could cause all kinds of issues depending on your circumstances – it could mean you lose a job offer, or it could set back your house sale, or a medical issue could arise out of the blue that means you are no longer eligible to move or delays could stop your move altogether if your occupation gets taken off the list or they change the points needed to apply.
 And delays can also be disheartening – when you’ve decided you want a new life in Australia, you want to get started as quickly as you can, not spend months or years applying for it.
 If you want to immigrate to Australia, it’s a good idea to get your Australian visa application sorted as quickly as you can.

 What are the cons of using a migration agent to apply for your Australian visa?